There are cruelty-free and vegan hair dye options out there! I’ve listed the best ones below, whether you want to do-it-yourself or go to the salon.

 A Milder Alternative: Lush Henna

-Lush Henna, called Caca, comes in a bar (as pictured above).
+Lush Henna, called Caca, comes in a bar (as pictured below).
 The blocks are crumbled (or grated, to speed up the process) and mixed with boiling water to form a runny paste.
 To dye your hair, simply coat it with the paste, cover, and wait!
-The process can be rather messy if you’re not careful.
+The process can be rather messy if you're not careful.

 Lush Henna has pros and cons.
 It doesn’t have as many harsh chemicals as other dyes, and it leaves your hair shinier than box dye because of the added moisture.
 However, you’ll have to wait for the henna to grow out of your hair if you want to dye it again using box dye or bleach.